Intensive Self Care With Cancer - 038

 I follow a predominantly organic plant-based diet.

-Intermittent fasting - a 12-hour fast twice a week once or twice a month now that I’ve regained weight after resolution of the bout of gastritis.
+Intermittent fasting - a 12-hour fast twice a week twice a month.

 Juicing - cold-pressed three times a week.
 All organic - typically kale, cucumber, ginger, celery, green apple, and spirulina.
 I rotate ingredients to avoid developing food sensitivities.